theseanything/civilservicelgbt.github.io/about/your-data.md

 ## Changes to this policy

 We keep this policy under review.
 Any updates to this policy will be published on this website.
-This policy was first published on 27 April 2018.
+This policy was last updated on 27 April 2018.

 ## Informing you of changes or issues